 - Where you are selling different products and services and you want these allocated to multiple Sales accounts so you can see your different revenue streams on your Profit & Loss; and

-- Where the feed doesn’t provide enough information into Xero to see whether GST is applicable.
+- Where the feed doesn’t provide enough information into Xero to see whether GST/VAT is applicable.

 In these circumstances we need to “go back to source”. ie we typically need to go back and login to the underlying payment processor to help us identify the necessary information, for example: